Alberta Provincial Payroll Information

 Length of Leave Up to 52 weeks if the child has disappeared, and up to 104 weeks if the child has died as a probable result of a crime.

-Paid No. Employees may be eligible for income support through the federal Parents of Murdered or Missing Children grant.
+Paid No. Employees may be eligible for income support through the federal Canadian Benefit for Parents of Young Victims of Crime.

 Domestic Violence Leave